 Email marketing generates data points with every campaign.
 Over time, they add up to valuable insights about your audiences.

 How you collect that data matters.
-To get the most out of it, you need to turn your workspace into an email marketing laboratory and run a few experiments.
-You need to think like a scientist.
+To get the most out of it, you need to think like a scientist, turn your workspace into an email marketing laboratory and run a few experiments.

 If it’s been a while since you last took a science class, don’t worry.
 We’ll refresh your memory with this step-by-step guide to email campaign optimization.